dealingwith/daniel-industries/_posts/2003-03-10-Fairness-Part-II.md

 ---

 endnote: Chris and I cleared things up in a couple more emails that I, for some unknown reason, do not have anymore.
 We realized we agreed on more than we disagreed on and left it at that.
 Just wanted to clear that up, based on the tone of the last couple sentences there.

+[^1]: Most recent [archive.org archive link](https://web.archive.org/web/20231126102524/https://qahal.blogspot.com/), last post is from May, 2003.
+I do not remember this person, sadly; I assume I knew them only via the Internet.
+I did notice they linked to my blog in their sidebar blogroll, and in a post to a band I was briefly the drummer for.